Temporary Hiedanranta webpages are no longer updated.

 Development platform for smart and sustainable solutions

-The sanitation solution for the Kulttuuritila Kuivaamo venue has been implemented entirely by means of a dry toilet system with a total of 13 toilets and, additionally, five dry urinals in the men’s room.
+For example the sanitation solution for the Kulttuuritila Kuivaamo venue has been implemented entirely by means of a dry toilet system with a total of 13 toilets and, additionally, five dry urinals in the men’s room.
 The system is a significant pilot project on a Finnish and Nordic scale.
-During the summer of 2017, an algae growing plant will be built in Hiedanranta to be used by Tampere University of Technology to study the cultivation of microalgae from the urine collected from the dry toilet system.
+During the summer of 2017, an algae growing plant was built in Hiedanranta and is used by Tampere University of Technology to study the cultivation of microalgae from the urine collected from the dry toilet system.

 Due to the industrial history of the area, there is an abundance of waste fibre at the bottom of Lake Näsijärvi, and its utilisation in earth construction and as an energy source is currently under investigation.
 A closed-cycle-based farming plant growing strawberries is also operating in Hiedanranta.

-Please contact us if you wish to develop your business in Hiedanranta.
+Hiedanranta Development Programme and the City of Tampere are in charge of the progress of Hiedanranta area.
+Follow the latest news about Hiedanranta or contact us if you wish to develop your business in Hiedanranta at our official web page.
 Future renewable energy solutions, smart energy networks, nutrient recycling and biorefining are already being generated in Hiedanranta!